human-in-tech/Automated-Document-Verification-System/README.md

-# Insurance Proposal Form Verifier
+# Automated Document Verification System

 This project is a document verification assistant designed to validate forms for structure and content completeness.
 It supports both **online** (using model APIs) and **offline** (using local GGUF LLMs) for verification pipelines.